geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 ```

-If you want to read a single LAS file, you can use the readLAS function.
+If you want to read a single (not to big) LAS file, you can use the `readLAS` function.
 Plotting the data set results in a 3D interactive screen which opens from within R.

 ```r
 lidar_file = readLAS(las_files[1])